Oscar Sánchez (footballer, born 1955)

-Oscar Enrique Sánchez Rivas (15 July 1955 – 25 July 2019), popularly known as "El Conejo" (the rabbit), was a Guatemalan footballer and coach who played most of his career for Comunicaciones.
+Oscar Enrique Sánchez Rivas (15 July 1955 – 25 July 2019), popularly known as "La Coneja" (the rabbit), was a Guatemalan footballer and coach who played most of his career for Comunicaciones.
 He was part of the team that won the 1978 CONCACAF Champions Cup and was the top scorer of the Liga Nacional de Fútbol de Guatemala for four consecutive years.

 Sánchez represented the Guatemala national football team at the Olympic Games and in three FIFA World Cup qualification processes.

 He is the second highest goalscorer of all time in the Guatemalan league and has been catalogued by journalists of the region as one of the best players in the history of the nation's football.
 In a 1999 poll by the IFFHS, he was voted the best Guatemalan footballer of the 20th Century and among the best 20 in CONCACAF.

 Club career

 Sanchez became known when in 1971 he played the National Games in Antigua Guatemala.
 In 1973 he was selected as a youth in the I Afro Latin American Games that were played in Mexico, and that same year he closed his youth participation in the I Central American Sports Games that were held in Ciudad de Guatemala.

-In 1974 he played in the ¨B¨ category at Laboratorios Jimenez, which was looking for his promotion to the Major League, but it was a year later when Escuintla's fans cheered him as a goal scorer, playing with the Aces of the Minar Tiquisate, was present in the rival goals with the amount of 24 goals, product of his imagination and creativity.
+In 1974 he played in the ¨B¨ category at Laboratorios Jimenez, which was looking for his promotion to the Major League, but it was a year later when Escuintla's fans cheered him as a goal scorer, playing with the Aces of the Minar Tiquisate, was present in the rival goals with 24 goals.

 In 1976 he began his great trip playing with Comunicaciones, where he played 8 years in his first stage.
 Together with players like Félix McDonald, Ramón Zanabria and Byron Pérez, they were part of the team that won the CONCACAF Champions Cup 1978 and the 1977-78 league championship; He continued his successful career by finishing third in the Central American Fraternity Cup that year.
 Sanchez would make both goals of the victory against the great rival, CSD Municipal in the second round of the Central American zone and in the return his team ended up tied to zero.
 In the third round of Central America (end of the zone), Oscar in the first game scored the winning goal against Deportivo Saprissa of Costa Rica at minute 2 of the game and in the lap played in Guatemala he was again the figure of the match by remarking two goals at minutes 14th and 31st that would mean the classification of Comunicaciones and subsequently the consecration of the "crema" team of the CONCACAF 1978 Champions' Cup.

 He was the top scorer in the league from the 1976 season to the 1979–80 season and holds the record for the most goals scored in a league with 41 in the 1977/78 season.